joelwright-atio/Makeathlon/DataEngineers/DataEngineers.md

 ## Saving Data

-You need to be cognasant that the data you read will be required by the other groups.
+You need to be cognizant that the data you read will be required by the other groups.

 You need to work with the ThingWorx Backend group so that data is fed into ThingWorx.

-You also need to be cognasant that the Analytics group needs historical data.
+You also need to be cognizant that the Analytics group needs historical data.

 You can do the latter by saving data to SQL.

 If you have not done this before, Generative AI can really help you.

-## How to Open the Microsoft SQL Server Management Studio
+## View data in the Microsoft SQL Server Management Studio

 1\.
 Click "Start"